mrphysh/magnetic-north/README.md

 # magnetic-north
 Is magnetic north constant?
 April 11, 2023
 The original question actually was about magnetic north.
 I got distracted by the pendulums and put it off.
 Now I have time and it is back on schedule.
 I have finished the structure for the big compass needle.
-I wanted to put it on a needle like a typical compass pointed, but this does not look like it will work.
+I wanted to put it on a needle like a typical compass, but this does not look like it will work.
 I have it suspended the magnetic needle on a string and feel pretty comfortable with it.
 The structure has three arches and is quite stable.
 It is entirely made of plywood and glue;  no ferrous metal.
 The little mirror sits in a little cradle that attaches firmly to the magnetic needle.
 It can be adjusted and then made secure.
 The laser on the survey tool seems fine.
 My prototype is giving a split image off the mirror, but this is a practice mirror;  the front surface mirror is safely in storage.
 The software will be C++ with Arduino.
 It will not be a trivial project, but less difficult than the others.
 I have a Mega board that has 30 inputs.
 This means the detector will be 30 inputs.
 This should be enough.
 And I do not need a reading every 20 seconds.
 Every hour, for example should be plenty.